wireapp/wire-docs/src/understand/federation/api.rst

   conversation id, update the conversation details locally with the other data provided.
 This is used to alert remote backend of updates in the conversation metadata of conversations that one of their local users is involved in.
-* ``receive-message``: Given a sender and recipient users as well as encrypted message contents, propagate a message to local users sent in a remote conversation these local users are part of.
-This is used whenever there is a remote user in a conversation.
+* ``receive-message``: Given (sender, recipients, message payloads), propagate a message to local users.
+  This is used whenever there is a remote user in a conversation (see end-to-end flows).
 * ``send-message``: Given a sender and a raw message request, send a message to a conversation owned by another backend.
 This is used when the user sending a message is not on the same backend as the conversation the message is sent in.